digideskio/web-centric_comp/wcc_a1.md

 An outline of some processes we are to consider yields:

 - Taking orders
-“Epi de Dieu ltée” offers customers the possibility of placing on order ahead of a
+“Epi de Dieu ltée” offers customers the possibility of placing orders ahead of a time where the client comes

 - Responding to customer queries
-“Epi de Dieu ltée” receives quite a number of phone enquiries
+“Epi de Dieu ltée” receives quite a number of phone enquiries about the products of the shop (the different items available, the stock and their price)

 + Serving customers
 To benefit from the advantages that this solution provides, “Epi de Dieu ltée” recently computerised their bookkeeping processes.
+Nonetheless, the system in place is not optimal;
-Nonetheless, The person serving customers uses a spreadsheet to log sold items.
-The data is then input directly into their database tables
+The person serving customers uses a spreadsheet to log sold items.
+The data is then input directly into their database tables at the end of the day.

 + Delivery
+“Epi de Dieu ltée” provides delivery to local shops, large-scale retailers as well as individuals, depending on the nature of the order and the proximity.

 ### Problem Statement ###

 The problems faced by the client can be outlined as:
 - Info about the products of the shop are only accessible to people having access to the shop itself
-> Which leads to:

-- A large amount of redundant phone queries
+- A large amount of redundant phone queries about products of the shop is consistently received

 - Taking orders exclusively via phone calls is inefficient in that it may lead to errors

-The fact that info about the products of the shop is only available to

 <!--- Edd ltd, hereinafter referred to as “the client”  is an ex